ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 Each of [{{ model }} components][model components] contains additional configuration options that are read in when the model component is running.<br>
 These options are typically useful to modify the physics used in the model, the input data, or the model variables saved in the output files.

-TODO: UPDATE WITH CORRECT ESM PATH ONCE NAMING SCHEME CHOSEN

-These configuration options are specified in files located inside a subfolder of the _control_ directory, named according to the submodel's `name` specified in the `config.yaml` `submodels` section (e.g., configuration options for the _ocean_ component are in the `~/access-om2/1deg_jra55_ryf/ocean` directory).<br>
+These configuration options are specified in files located inside a subfolder of the _control_ directory, named according to the submodel's `name` specified in the `config.yaml` `submodels` section (e.g., configuration options for the _ocean_ component are in the `~/access-esm/preindustrial+concentrations/ocean` directory).<br>
 To modify these options please refer to the User Guide of the respective model component.

 ## Get Help

-If you have questions or need help regarding {{ model }}, consider creating a topic in the [COSIMA category of the ACCESS Hive Forum](https://forum.access-hive.org.au/c/cosima/29).<br>
+If you have questions or need help regarding {{ model }}, consider creating a topic in the [Earth System Model category of the ACCESS Hive Forum](https://forum.access-hive.org.au/c/esm/earth-system-model/72).<br>
 For assistance on how to request help from ACCESS-NRI, follow the [guidelines on how to get help](/about/user_support/#still-need-help).

 <custom-references>